 - Is intelligence or wisdom more useful?

-The person whose name was drawn gets to pick a place to have drinks, and their conversation starter is discussed.
+The person whose name was drawn gets to pick a place to have drinks, and you discuss their conversation starter.

-When you finish up drinks, get back in the car and draw another slip.
-You guessed it!
+Get back in the car when you finish drinks and draw another slip.

 That person gets to choose where you will have appetizers, and their topic is open for discussion.